Merzasphor/MWSE/docs/source/apis/timer.md

 ### `timer.register`

 Registers a named timer with a callback to persist between game sessions.
 Bear in mind that nothing in MWSE is sandboxed, so all the registered timers are in the global namespace.
-Consider prefixing your timer with mod name or something else to avoid name colligions.
-For instance, "iceCreamMod:myTimer".
+Consider prefixing your timer with mod name or something else to avoid name collisions.
+For instance, `iceCreamMod:myTimer`.

 ```lua
 timer.register({ name = ..., fn = ... })